shajunxing/quickjs-ffi/README.md

 Also I will check out-of-bound error in many memory handling functions, yet still not enough, so do it at your own risk.

-C needs lots of memory operations, so I exposed necessary libc functions such as `malloc`, `free`, `memset` and `memcpy`, and I expanded my own functions below:
+C needs lots of memory operations, so I exposed necessary libc functions such as `malloc`, `free`, `memset` and `memcpy`, and added my own functions below:

 * `undefined fprinthex(pointer stream, pointer data, number size)` print a memory block like `hexdump -C` format.
 * `undefined printhex(pointer data, number size)` print to stdout.
-* `number memreadint(pointer buf, number buflen, number offset, bool issigned, number bytewidth)` read certain width integer from `offset` of `buf`, `buflen` is for oob checking, `bytewidth` can only be 1, 2, 4 or 8.
+* `number memreadint(pointer buf, number buflen, number offset, bool issigned, number bytewidth)` read specified width integer from `offset` of `buf`, `buflen` is for oob checking, `bytewidth` can only be 1, 2, 4 or 8.
 * `undefined memwriteint(pointer buf, number buflen, number offset, number bytewidth, number val)` write integer `val` to `offset`, signed/unsigned is not necessary to speciy.
 * `number memreadfloat(pointer buf, number buflen, number offset, bool isdouble)` read float/double from `offset`, in C float is always 4 bytes and double is 8.
 * `undefined memwritefloat(pointer buf, number buflen, number offset, bool isdouble, double val)` write float/double `val` to `offset`.